HeisenBugDev/QuantumCraft/README.md

 If you find an issue you can either submit it on GitHub which would be the best, fork it fix it and send us a PR, or lastly send us a PM/post on [minecraftforum.net](http://www.minecraftforum.net/user/1122448-hunterboerner/)

+If you do find a bug we may need you to tell us some more info.
+The info we will need is here:

+ - QC Version
+ - Minecraft version
+ - Other mods
+ - Debug log

+The debug log is the most complicated.
+Make sure you can see the minecraft terminal or have access to the forge log (it's in .minecraft).
+First thing is delete the forge log from .minecraft and go to the QuantumCraft.cfg.
+There will be a debug value, change it to true.
+Then start up mc and do whatever you did that broke it.
+Go back to the forge log and upload it somewhere/put it in the ticket you opened.
+We'll then go from there.

 **If you find a bug and do not report it, it will most likely _not_ get fixed**

 ## Downloads